-This article presents a two open-source projects that might help developers to build professional admin dashboards on top of AdminKit design, a popular design crafted on top of Bootstrap 5 Framework.
+This article presents two open-source projects that might help developers to build professional admin dashboards on top of AdminKit design, a popular design crafted on top of Bootstrap 5 Framework.
 Projects can be downloaded directly from Github and the permissive (MIT) license allows the usage for unlimited hobby and commercial projects.

 AdminKit - Product Information